What is the HOPE Scholarship Program?

 How did the HOPE Scholarship Program get started?

 In the summer of 2013, while discussing the merger between the Willow Run and Ypsilanti School Districts, Dedicated to Make a Change director Gail Wolkoff started looking for supplementary academic support and service learning programs for Ypsilanti youth.
 She found a distinct lack of support for youth, and that academic programs for adolescents were virtually nonexistent.
 In order to meet that need, Gail and Angela Stanley designed the HOPE Summer Program for youth ages 12-15.
 The program focused on providing individualized academic support for students with lots of one-on-one attention geared toward optimizing each student’s growth and success.
 Instruction was provided for two hours each day in reading, writing and math.
 The program supplemented the academic work with Thursday field trips to colleges, universities, and other educational institutions in the area to give students a broader knowledge of the educational opportunities available to them and service work trips to foster a sense of community responsibility.
-Students were paid a small weekly stipend for their participation, and were required to open and maintain their own bank accounts in order to deposit and manage their earnings.
-The summer program was tremendously successful.
 Here are just a few comments from participants:

 “I started to come because I needed the money.
 After the first week, I was having fun and would have continued coming even if I was not being paid.
 I liked coming.”